-The Batman Returns antenna head band in the middle I got from Las Vegas and you've got ask yourself why was it ever made considering it's an officially licenced product.
+The Batman Returns antenna head band in the middle I got from Las Vegas and you've got ask yourself why was it ever made especially as it's an officially licenced product?

 Unfortunately the packaging for the water blaster at the top was badly damaged when I got it.
 Never seen another one since.